skill101/E-Commerce/README.md

 # E-Commerce
 ## This is a repo about E-Commerce webite to sell plant
-# is used to edti and preview
+# is used to edit  and preview
-# is heading 3
-abc
-"abcfv"
+#git